Louzindev/sampquery-ts/README.md

 # sampquery
-> a typescript class made to work with samp queries.
+> A tool for interact with SA-MP Queries